revou-fsse-feb25/demo-next-ts/README.md

-# Next.js TypeScript Demo Project
+# Next.js TypeScript Demo Project (Starter)

-A modern web application built with Next.js 14, TypeScript, and Tailwind CSS showcasing Next.js features and best practices.
+A modern web application built with Next.js 14, TypeScript, and Tailwind CSS, designed as a step-by-step learning material.

+## How to Use This Material

+This project is structured as a hands-on workshop.
+Each step in the learning sequence is scaffolded with `// TODO` comments in the codebase.
+Code for each step is present but commented out—uncomment and implement as you progress.

+**Learning Sequence:**

+1. **Understand type-safe props in Next.js components.**
+2. **Utilize TypeScript with the Next.js Link component and Router.**
+3. **Learn to type dynamic routes and query parameters.**
+4. **Explore nested routes and simple private routing.**
+5. **Work with images in Next.js.**
+6. **SEO in Next.js.**

+Each step may have multiple TODOs.
+Only work on the next TODO after completing the previous one.
+Do not jump ahead!

 ## Features